-Tank trap victim at Hollister
+Tank Trap Victim at Hollister

 If you’ve never had the pleasure of driving off road, and I’m not just talking about driving through icy roads on the way to a ski lodge, you’re missing out on one of automotive’s true enjoyments.
 But before you decide to take that $40K+ SUV off the pavement, consider a relatively small investment by comparison in what I consider to be some of the best off-road vehicles money can buy.

-1973 - 1991 Chevy Blazer

 - Chevy Blazer (1973–1991)

 The Blazer was such a good off-road vehicle, even the US Military used them, and you can actually find those for sale, with the added bonus that most have diesel engines, which in CA is exempt from having to get a smog check-I think.
 It’s larger size is also an advantage over smaller off-road vehicles like the CJ5 Jeeps that are limited to what they can carry on camping trips, and parts are relatively easy to find.
 Pre-73 Blazers are also really great off-road vehicles, and all of them have fully removable hardtops, but their cool classic lines makes them a little pricier and more sought after by collectors.

 Toyota trucks have always been great off-road vehicles, but the first generation 4Runners are my favorite for several reasons.
 The classic 22R motor may not be the most powerful, but what it lacks in horsepower, it makes up for with low-end torque-ideal for off-road driving.
 Couple that with extra back seats and a removable hardtop, and you have the makings of an early-era SUV that’s more like a truck, unlike today’s SUVs that are more like cars.
 Of course, since it’s a Toyota, it’s very reliable, 200K miles on the odometer is like just passing the break-in period.

 No off-road vehicle list would be complete without the classic Jeep.
 Older years are also just as cool (technically made by Willys), regardless of what company owned the brand, they’re basically the same.
 What makes them cool are their simplicity in my opinion.
 It really doesn’t take much to completely tear down a classic Jeep to a rolling chassis.
 Nearly every body panel is available to be replaced, including the entire tub.
-Think about it, they have no doors (unless it has a hard top, which many don’t) not much of an interior or inside body panels, they are just simple, raw, off-road workhorses.
+Think about it, they have no doors (unless it has a hard top, which many don’t), not much of an interior or inside body panels—they are just simple, raw, off-road workhorses.

-International Scout II
+4. International Scout II (1971–1980)

 The original Scout by International Harvester from 1960 is arguably the first ever true SUV.
 It was slightly larger than a Jeep, and with a removable hardtop and four-wheel drive, it would start a trend that would define a new category of utility vehicle, which isn’t a huge surprise coming from a company that makes farm equipment.

 A good motor in the Scout, like the Jeep, is the straight six you will find in just about any car built by American Motors in the 70’s and 80’s.
-But the nice thing about the Scouts is, adapting a Chevy 350 crate motor is as simple as a bolt-on kit from Advance Adapters.
+But the nice thing about the Scouts is that adapting a Chevy 350 crate motor is as simple as a bolt-on kit from Advance Adapters.
 Of course, the fully removable hardtop and rugged looks make the Scout a cool and capable off roader.
 There are also some diesel models, which is rare for these types of early SUVs, and they have a cult following, so finding parts isn’t too difficult.

-Land Rover Defender
+5. Land Rover Defender (1990–2007)

 It’s simple, the top is removable, I’m pretty sure the doors are too, and it’s probably the most comfortable ride on my list.
 Sadly, it’s also the most expensive, but it’s too good not to include.
 I know for a fact that at one of Off Road magazine's Top Truck challenges at Hollister Hills, they featured a nearly stock Defender, which won the most comfortable ride class.
 The owner actually came into the shop I was working at for accessories.

-First Generation Ford Bronco
+6. Ford Bronco (1966–1977)